tkhamez/discord-relay/README.md

 ## Notes

 - If a message has been edited, it will currently not be relayed again.
-- The app does not currently attempt to reconnect when the Internet connection is lost or similar errors occur.
+- Messages in threads will currently not be relayed.
 - There's a limit of 1000 connections (excluding resumes) withing 24 hours.
 The bot token will be invalidated if this limit is exceeded.
 The app tries to keep track of this.
 - Read [this](https://support.discord.com/hc/en-us/articles/115002192352) and
   [this](https://discord.com/guidelines#respect-discord) if you consider using a user token.
+- Android: This app can significantly affect battery life as it has to constantly send data to Discord to maintain the WebSocket connection.
 - The app icon is from https://www.appiconsios.com.

 The configuration values for the desktop and Android apps are stored in different locations depending on the operating